Privacy Notice regarding Visits to our Website pursuant to Articles 13, 14, and 21 of the EU General Data Protection Regulation (GDPR)

 Personal data that is exchanged between you and us or other involved companies is generally transmitted via encrypted connections that correspond with the state-of-the-art.

 Our employees and any commissioned service providers are – of course – bound to confidentiality.

 Our website contains links to other websites.
 We have no influence over operators of these websites complying with data protection regulations, including the GDPR.
-Even after carefully reviewing the content, we cannot assume any liability for external links to third-party content, either.
-For more information on the data processing procedures on these pages, we kindly ask you to review the privacy notices on the respective websites.
+Even after carefully reviewing the content, we can not assume any liability for external links to third-party content, either.
+For more information on the data processing procedures on these pages, we kindly ask you to review the data protection information on the respective websites.

 Every natural person whose personal data we process generally (i.e. depending on the respective conditions) has the following rights vis-à-vis us: